Blog 5 Renters 5 Apply 5 2024 Definitive Guide: Moving to Canada from the US

 Immigration & Diversity

-• Generally speaking, immigration isn’t as politically charged a subject as it is in the U.S. Canadians recognize that their economic well-being is dependent on immigration due to low birthrates and a population of only 38 million (roughly 1/10 the population of the U.S).
+• Generally speaking, immigration isn’t as politically charged a subject as it is in the U.S. Canadians recognize that their economic well-being is dependent on immigration due to low birthrates and a population of only about 39 million (roughly 1/10 the population of the U.S).

 • Canada prefers to call immigrants “New Canadians” recognizing their intention to stay and offering them a clear path to citizenship.